nguyenph17/FeatureEngineering/README.md

 # AICamp_FeatureEngineering
-The first project at AICamp with House Prices dataset
+A machine learning project at AICamp with House Prices dataset